 The powershell uses credentials for connecting Power BI cloud.
 This we are testing with Personal creds if you have any service principal created for CLI jobs you can use that.

-Run the script from PowerShell.
+Save the File and Run the script from PowerShell.
 This will trigger the connection to Power BI service and log in with credentials

 By executing this, you are opening a session and a successful connection provides session details like below.